 When the missingness of data is a result of observed and unobserved (missing) data, then the data is missing completely at random (MCAR) [3].
 In this case, the probability of missingness is independent of the observed and unobserved data [4].
-MCAR is considered ignorable since no information about the missing data is required.
-With the missing Y value (Y{miss}) and observed Y value (Y{obs}) the probability of missing Y value is given as $P(R|\emptyset)$ where R is an indicator function with o representing a missing value and 1 as an observed value; and Ø describes the relation between the data and R. Data that is completely missing at random is considered a simple random sample.
-For instance, consider marital status as one of the factors that determine the salary of an individual.
-The assumption of MCAR is satisfied if the individuals who didn't report their salary were unrelated to their marital status.
-On the other hand, the assumption is being breached if individuals who didn't report their salary on average were younger than the individuals that reported it.
+With the missing Y value (Y{miss}) and observed Y value (Y{obs}) the probability of missing Y value is given as $P(R|\emptyset)$ where R is an indicator function with 0 representing a missing value and 1 as an observed value; and \emptyset describes the relation between the data and R. Data that is completely missing at random is considered a simple random sample.
 To test for MCAR assumption, we separate the data into two categories and then, test the difference between the two groups using a two-sample t-test.
 If there is a significant difference between the two groups, the MCAR assumption is satisfied.

 When missing data is due to observed data but not unobserved data, then the data is missing at random (MAR) [5, 6].
 The missing data is conditional on the observed variable.
-We can denote this as $P(Y{miss} | Y, X) = P(Y{miss} | X)$ where Y is considered as a missing value, but X is always observed.
-For instance, the assumption of MAR is satisfied when the salary of a respondent which is missing depends on the person's educational status but within each educational status category, the probability of missing data on salary was unrelated to the person's salary.
+We can denote this as $P(Y{miss}|Y,X) = P(Y{miss}|X)$ where Y is considered as a missing value, but X is always observed.
 If a data is considered MAR, then some complete case analyses are valid under weaker assumption than MCAR.
-For instance, linear regression is unbiased if missingness is independent of the response variable but conditional on the predictors.
 When missing data is ignorable (any information about the missing data is not included when dealing with the missing data) and the missing data does not need to be modeled in the analysis of the dataset, then the MAR assumption is satisfied.
-However, when the missing data is non-ignorable (any information about the missing data is included when dealing with the missing data), then the modeling of the missing data leads to accurate parameter estimation.
+However, when the missing data is non-ignorable, then the modeling of the missing data leads to accurate parameter estimation.
 As of now, the MAR mechanism cannot be tested.
 When dealing with data that are completely missing at random, biased parameter estimates are produced and there is also a loss of statistical power.

 When missing data is due to unobserved data but not observed data, then the data is missing not at random (MNAR).
 The probability of missingness is associated with the missing value itself [4].
 The MNAR produces small and biased parameter estimates.
 Data which is MNAR is non-ignorable since information of the missing data is required and most models are also not precise with this form of missingness.
 The probability distribution of MNAR is given as $P(R \mid Y{obs}; Y{mis}; \emptyset)$, where the missing Y value is Y{miss} ; the observed Y value is Y{obs} ; R represents the missing data indicator and \emptyset describes the relation between the data and R. MNAR data cannot be tested.
-The assumption of MNAR would be satisfied if individuals with lesser salary do not report their salary.